 Vaccines are not expected to be widely available now until May/June.
 COVID-19 is expected to shorten life spans by about 3 years.
 (The 1918 pandemic shortened life spans by 11.5 years.)

 Studies are now showing that isolation, lack of structure and lack of external stimulation are fueling depression and cognitive decline, which increases the risk of heart disease (among other things).
 Suicide rate among young adults has increased by 18%.
 Sudden frailty in nursing home residents is showing up in weeks rather than months due to people being locked into their rooms, and cuts in things like physical therapy.
 We use solitary confinement in prison as a form of punishment.
 In nursing homes we call it “keeping people safe.”
 I shudder every time I think about Mom being confined to her small, white-walled room.
 I will always blame Trump and the GOP for letting things get this far.
 We expected a lockdown for 30 days, not 10 months.

-It’s sunny today but I live under a clogged gutter, so it’s always raining at my house.
+I haven’t left my apartment since December 15.
 The day turns bright with the unexpected arrival of home baked mince tarts from Marie, and a mega bottle of Grey Goose vodka from Payne.
 “Drink the top half for Christmas, and the bottom half for your birthday.”
 After sunset, I climb the stairs to the top of a parking garage, and see the Christmas Star, hanging just above the southern horizon.
 A pretty good way to end the day.

 December 23, 2020 – January 6 threats continue